 Try brainstorming actionable ideas like, “Walk the nature path in my neighborhood park every weekday evening at 6 p.m. for 20 minutes with my friend Ann.”
 Or, “Do resistance band stretching from my chair each morning with my husband on the backyard pergola after we get up.”
 Or, “Volunteer one day a week in the afternoon at the children’s hospital to help with their outside gardening tasks.”

-The research says any amount of physical activity will help your diabetes.
+The research says any amount of physical activity will help.
 The hardest part is getting started!
-Talk to your diabetes provider or an educator about ways to be more active.
+Talk to your care team about ways to be more active.
 They can help you discover what “sit less, move more” might look like in your life.